On the geometric connected components of moduli spaces of p-adic shtukas and local Shimura varieties

+\begin{remark*} During the revision process of this article there has been a lot of progress in proving \Cref{mainconjecture} whenever $\mu$ is minuscule.
+Notably, \cite{PR22} for the local abelian type case, \cite{bartling2022mathcalgmudisplayslocalshtuka}, \cite{ito2023deformation} for the hyperspecial case and \cite{takaya2024moduli} for the unramified group case.
+Although we do not have evidence for this conjecture outside the minuscule case, we still expect this to be true. \end{remark*}

+\begin{remark*} There are plenty of cases in which $\mu$ is minuscule and $\Shtm{O_F}$ is known to be representable by a formal scheme \cite{PR22}.
+On those cases our \Cref{intro:comparisontubular} can be used to show that the formal scheme representing $\Shtm{O_F}$ is normal. \end{remark*}

-The goal of the second chapter is to prove \Cref{intro:thm2} and \Cref{intro:comparisontubular}.
-In the first section we collect some facts from integral $p$-adic Hodge theory required for our argument to go through.
-In the second section, we recall the kimberlite structure of the local model.
-In the third section, we establish the main properties we need to construct a specialization map for moduli spaces of shtukas.
-In the final section, we prove \Cref{intro:comparisontubular} and finish the proof of \Cref{intro:thm2}.
+The goal of $\mathsection$\ref{sectionspecialization} is to prove \Cref{intro:thm2} and \Cref{intro:comparisontubular}, and it is the heart of the paper.
+In $\mathsection$\ref{p-adichodgetheory} we collect the facts from integral $p$-adic Hodge theory required to define and study the specialization map for moduli spaces of $p$-adic shtukas.
+In $\S$\ref{Sepcializationsections} we explain the theory of kimberlites by highlighting the main constructions and concepts introduced in \cite{Gle22}.
+In $\S$\ref{Grassmanianssection} we summarize the results of our collaborations \cite{AGLR22} and \cite{gleason2024tubula} that we use in the present article.
+In $\S$\ref{section-moduli-ofshtukas} we start the study of specialization maps for moduli spaces of $p$-adic shtukas.
+Here we construct the specialization map and the identification of reduced special fibers with the affine Deligne--Lusztig varieties.
+In $\S$\ref{tubularnighborhoodssection} we finish proving \Cref{intro:thm2} and \Cref{intro:comparisontubular}.